You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

 Q. How would your colleagues describe you?

-Even though this question refers to your colleagues, the interviewer might actually want to see how you view yourself.
+Even though this question refers to your colleagues, the interviewer also wants to see how you view yourself.
 The interviewer might also want to assess whether or not you have the soft skills to fit in with future team members.
 Make sure your answer is honest but positive, and focused on the skills and personality traits required for the job.

 Think back to when a colleague has praised an aspect of your personality, such as when you were a great team player on a project, or when you demonstrated empathy and helped a struggling employee.
 Perhaps a colleague has recommended you on LinkedIn, read through their recommendation and what they said about you.